Prophysaon andersonii: Description

 Adults of this slug species are about 50 mm when active, but can exceed 60 mm in length.
 The color of the body is a grayish or reddish brown, or can be yellowish.
 The dorsum is furrowed with a reticulated pattern like a mesh of diamond shapes.
 The mantle of the slug has two dark lateral bands.
 The mucus is yellow or orange.

+One of the most common colorations found is generally a grey coloration, mostly found off the coast.

+This species does not have any dark bands on the foot of the slug, only reticulation.

+The slugs are browner as one goes inland towards California.